 If you've added an assignment to the end of each module, you now have lots of case studies of people who followed along with you.
 You can organize the modules into an easy to follow dashboard.
 Now instead of waiting 4 weeks for you to deliver the course (as you did live), people get it all at once and can go at their own pace... even land their own offline client TODAY if they're fast!

 It doesn't have to be any more complicated than that.
-As usual, if you deliver a COMPLETE course that worked for you, that has real results and your own live case studies -- and there's just ONE thing to buy and it's all in one place, you'll stand out from the crowd.So, what do you think?
+As usual, if you deliver a COMPLETE course that worked for you, that has real results and your own live case studies -- and there's just ONE thing to buy and it's all in one place, you'll stand out from the crowd.Any ideas?